 - Green onions, chopped (optional)

 - Add vegetable stock.
-Bring to a boil and then simmer for 15 minutes.
+Cover pot and bring to a boil over medium heat and then simmer for 15 minutes.
 Add salt and pepper to taste.

-- Remove from heat and use an immersion blender (or carefully transfer to blender) and blend soup until smooth.
+- Remove from heat and use an immersion blender (or carefully transfer to a regular blender) and blend soup until smooth.

 - Return to heat and add heavy cream.
-Simmer for 5 minutes.
+Lower heat and simmer for 5 minutes.

-- Serve hot topped with chopped green onions.
+- Serve hot topped with chopped green onions or fresh chives.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.